mozilla-l10n/documentation/src/products/mobile/mobile_l10n_faqs.md

 ### Who can I contact if I have more questions?

 A Program Manager (Localization ePM) is assigned to any Mozilla project that is localized through community.
-You can find this information in [Pontoon](https://pontoon.mozilla.org/projects/firefox/) for any project in the header section, and more information about the localization team is available in the Confluence page dedicated to [Localization](https://mozilla-hub.atlassian.net/wiki/spaces/FDPDT/pages/11045331/Localization+l10n+and+Translation) (available to Mozilla staff only).
+You can find this information in [Pontoon](https://pontoon.mozilla.org/projects/) under any project in the header section, and more information about the localization team is available in the Confluence page dedicated to [Localization](https://mozilla-hub.atlassian.net/wiki/spaces/FDPDT/pages/11045331/Localization+l10n+and+Translation) (available to Mozilla staff only).

 ### Should I enable my feature only for English, or ship it in English for everyone?